 What is revision rhinoplasty?

-Revision or secondary rhinoplasty corrects deformities caused by a previous operation on the nose.
-It is a more difficult procedure to perform than primary rhinoplasty because there is less cartilage to work with and there may be scarring or tissue contracture (tightening).
-However, skilled plastic surgeons can improve both the appearance and the function of the nose.
+Revision, or secondary, rhinoplasty corrects deformities caused by a previous operation on the nose.
+It is a more difficult procedure to perform than primary rhinoplasty because there is less cartilage to work with and there may be scarring or tissue contracture.
+When performed by a highly skilled plastic surgeon, however, a revision rhinoplasty can improve both the appearance and the function of the nose.